All articles

 Proper rise ensures comfort and a smooth line, while the break at the hem creates a refined, polished silhouette.

-Gentle shaping at the waist enhances proportion without restricting movement, tailored to the look you want—whether more defined or straighter.
+Gentle shaping at the waist can enhance proportion without restricting movement.

 Shoulder Construction